- Care Services

 Care ROADS- Also provides school-based care, but can be dispatched during natural disasters to provide remote care.

-Beginning in the 2020-2021, CareSouth Carolina will begin installing and managing telehealth equipment in many of our area schools.
-Students will have the opportunity to have a virtual visit with a nurse practitioner or physician without ever having to leave the school.
-Unlike the ROADS school based mobiles which are designed for scheduled wellness visits, telehealth services will be available on demand, as the need arises, and is designed more for acute, episodic care.
+In 2021 CareSouth Carolina began installing and managing telehealth equipment in many of our area schools.
+Students have the opportunity to have a virtual visit with a nurse practitioner or physician without ever having to leave the school.
+Unlike the ROADS school based mobiles which are designed for scheduled wellness visits, telehealth services are available on demand, as the need arises, and are designed more for acute, episodic care.

 Medication-Assisted Treatment (MAT)